 What Is The Average Payout For A Car Accident In The UK?

-In successful claims for car accidents, general damages awards compensation for pain and suffering.
-Legal professionals arrive at the figures by using a document called the Judicial College Guidelines (JCG) to help them.
-It contains injury categories alongside compensation brackets.
+In successful car accident claims, general damages compensate for pain and suffering.
+Legal professionals use the Judicial College Guidelines (JCG) to arrive at these figures.
+The JCG contains injury categories alongside compensation brackets.

-As each claim is different, our table below is not representative of what your compensation will be.
-We’ve provided it to help you understand more about the valuation process.
+The table below may not represent any final compensation, as each claim is unique.
+We’ve provided it to help you understand the valuation process.
 The figures are from the latest update of the JCG, except for the first entry, which does not appear within the JCG.
 Additionally, the figures from the JCG are for England and Wales.

 Car Accident Compensation Examples For Financial Losses And Property Damage

-Some car crash compensation payouts may also include special damages.
+Some car accident injury payouts may also include special damages.
 This compensates you for the financial losses you have suffered due to your injuries.
 For example, if you need to take time off work as a result of your injuries, this could result in a loss of earnings, which could be claimed back under special damages.

 Some of the losses that could be claimed under special damages in compensation claims include: